spatialos/gdk-for-unity/docs/setup-and-installing.md

   * a Unity project at `gdk-for-unity/workers/unity`, which you need to open in the Unity editor in order to use the GDK
   * SpatialOS features, such as the schema and snapshot files

-### Licensing

-*Your access to and use of the Unity Engine is governed by the Unity Engine End User License Agreement.
-Please ensure that you have agreed to those terms before you access or use the Unity Engine.
-For more about licensing for the SpatialOS GDK see the [licensing]({{urlRoot}}/license) section.*